 - Working in partnership with the Science Outreach Team of Durham University’s Ogden Centre for Fundamental Physics to deliver a programme within the university’s Ogden Centre designed to support the commission of participatory visual artists to work with the Centre’s researchers to develop and deliver a series of workshops in local schools.
 The project culminated in the creation of artworks for exhibition within the centre which reflect its iconic architecture and interpret the Centre’s research activities.

-An example will help make the approach clear.
-During 2017 we designed and delivered an Arts Council England funded project on behalf of Newcastle City library which created opportunities for 20 emerging artists to participate in a professional development programme.
+- Designing and delivering an Arts Council England funded project on behalf of Newcastle City Library which created opportunities for 20 emerging artists to participate in a professional development programme.
 This offered mentoring by highly successful professional artists, enterprise development workshops and networking opportunities.
-Bursaries were also available for artists to create work inspired by the library’s fifth size (outsize) book collection for a major exhibition.
-This was professionally curated within the library at the programme’s conclusion.
-The exhibition was very well attended and received, with many of the participants finding that the programme opened the door to further commissions.
-In fact, the event was so successful that the prospect of replicating it across the UK is currently being discussed with the British Library.
+Bursaries were also available for artists to create work inspired by the library’s fifth size (outsize) book collection for a major exhibition curated within the library at the programme’s conclusion.
+The initiative was very successful and subsequently replicated within British Library Intellectual Property Centres across the UK.

 For further information about these projects or to discuss new opportunities for creative collaboration please contact Jane Shaw firstname.lastname@example.org